Homestead Poultry

 In general, cooked or raw fruits and vegetables are safe to give to your flock fairly frequently.
 They can also be offered in larger amounts than other scraps.
 Make sure you check out my list of good and bad table scraps for chickens before serving up leftovers to your flock!

 You can also give your chickens meat scraps.
 Chicken, turkey, ham, beef, fish, venison, and lamb are all safe to give to your chickens.
-However, meat scraps should not be given as frequently.
+However, meat scraps should be given in moderation.
 Also be mindful of their fat content.
-Certain baked goods, like whole grains products can be fed in moderation.
-Do not give your flock baked goods that contain sugar, chocolate, lots of salt, or contain a lot of dairy.
+Certain baked goods, like whole grain products, can be fed in moderation.
+Do not give your flock baked goods that contain lots of sugar, chocolate, lots of salt, or contain a lot of dairy.

-• Do not offer a lot of leftovers all at once.
-Try to stick to the 1 tablespoon per bird rule.
+• Moderation– Do not offer a lot of leftovers all at once.
+Try to stick to the 1-2 tablespoons per bird rule.

-• If you have a lot of leftovers, freeze some to give to your flock later!
+• Save Leftovers– If you have a lot of leftovers, freeze some to give to your flock later!

-• Turn the leftovers into boredom busters.
-Freeze meat scraps into suet cakes, make a garland out of old berries, put leftovers into a suet cage to make them more challenging to get at, etc…
+• Boredom Buster– Turn the leftovers into boredom busters.
+Put meat scraps into homemade suet cakes, make a garland out of old berries, put leftovers into a suet cage to make them more challenging to get at, etc…

-• Never feed your chickens foods that are moldy or have gone bad.
+• No Mold– Never feed your chickens foods that are moldy or have gone bad.

-• Do not give your chickens any other beverages other than fresh clean drinking water.
+• Water Only– Do not give your chickens any other beverages other than fresh clean drinking water.

 #5.
 Safe Sled Rides

-One activity that I always like to do with a few special chickens is take them for a sled ride.
-Obviously taking a chicken for sled ride would require some snow, so this activity would be weather dependent.
+When I was younger, I had a few special chickens who were like pets to me.
+One activity that I always liked to do was take them for a sled ride.
+Obviously taking a chicken for a sled ride would require some snow, so this activity would be weather dependent.
 You may not think that chickens would like sled riding, however, I have found that certain birds take to it quite well.

 In order for it to be ‘fun’ though, you must keep the health and well being of the chicken in mind at all times.
 The chicken form of sledding does not entail being pushed down a hill, instead, they prefer to be pulled in the sled on relatively flat, level ground.